Mandarancio/Statistical-Machine-Translation/TP2 - IBM1/README.md

 To execute the exercise run ```e2.py``` script with argument ```e2.json```

-After adapting the previously implemented EM algorithm for the IBM model 1, I used it over the given datas.
-After 5 iterations it converged (the convergency condition is an epsilon=1e-5) with the following results:
+After adapting the previously implemented EM algorithm for the IBM model 1, I used it over the given datas:

 - bleue :
   + house : 0.4975656836219058